MicrosoftDocs/fabric-docs/docs/get-started/copilot-fabric-overview.md

 Before your business can start using Copilot capabilities in Microsoft Fabric:

 - Your administrator needs to enable the tenant switch before you start using Copilot.
-See the article [Copilot tenant settings](../admin/service-admin-portal-copilot.md) for details.
+Administrators can read the article [Copilot tenant settings (preview)](../admin/service-admin-portal-copilot.md) for details.
 - Your F64 or P1 capacity needs to be in one of the regions listed in this article, [Fabric region availability](../admin/region-availability.md).
 - Copilot in Microsoft Fabric isn't supported on trial SKUs.
 Only paid SKUs (F64 or higher, or P1 or higher) are supported.

 The preview of Copilot in Microsoft Fabric is rolling out in stages with the goal that all customers with a paid Fabric capacity (F64 or higher) or Power BI Premium capacity (P1 or higher) have access to the Copilot preview.
 It becomes available to you automatically as a new setting in the Fabric admin portal when it's rolled out to your tenant.
 When charging begins for the Copilot in Fabric experiences, you can count Copilot usage against your existing Fabric or Power BI Premium capacity.

-Administrators can read the article [Copilot tenant settings (preview)](../admin/service-admin-portal-copilot.md) for setup details.

 Read on for answers to your questions about how it works in the different workloads, how it keeps your business data secure and adheres to privacy requirements, and how to use generative AI responsibly.